Amenemhat III: Dahshur

-The construction of the pyramid at Dahshur, the 'Black Pyramid' (Egyptian language: Sḫm Ỉmn-m-hꜣt meaning 'Amenemhat is Mighty' or Nfr Ỉmn-m-hꜣt meaning 'Amenemhat is Beautiful'/'Perfect One of Amenemhat') began in the first year of Amenemhat III's reign.
+The construction of the pyramid at Dahshur, the Black Pyramid (Egyptian language: Sḫm Ỉmn-m-ḥꜣt meaning 'Amenemhat is Mighty' or Nfr Ỉmn-m-ḥꜣt meaning 'Amenemhat is Beautiful'/'Perfect One of Amenemhat') began in the first year of Amenemhat III's reign.
 The pyramid core was constructed entirely of mudbrick and stabilized through the building of a stepped core rather than with a stone framework.
 The structure was then encased by 5 m thick, fine white Tura limestone blocks held together by wooden dove-tail pegs.
 The pyramid was given a base length of 105 m that was inclined towards the apex at between 54°30′ to 57°15′50″ reaching a height of 75 m for a total volume of 274,625 m3.
 The apogee of the structure was crowned, seemingly, by a grey granite pyramidion 1.3 m high.
 This now resides in the Egyptian Museum in Cairo, catalogued as JE 35133.
 The pyramidion had a band of hieroglyphic text running on all four of its sides.
 That the name of Amun has been erased on the pyramidion can only be the result of Akhenaten's proscription against the god.